 · There will be markers laid out to indicate socially distanced queueing points

 · If you are able to park outside the surgery car park and walk, this would be much appreciated so we can retain the car park for those less mobile patients.
-During our Saturday Clinics there is some parking available at the farm over the road.

 · If you are unable to comfortably walk the length of the practice, cannot walk over one small step, or are unable to stand for the duration of your visit, please let reception know in advance or on arrival.
 You may wish to display your disabled blue badge on your dashboard (or a piece of paper indicating limited mobility) so we can easily identify patients who need vaccinating in our limited mobility spots

 · After your vaccination please leave promptly, both from the building and also the car park and surrounding area.